ThinkIQ-Labs/Flic-Integration/README.md

 Congratulations.
 Your Hub knows the Flic Smart Buttons that were previously paired (and probably shipped to you with the Hub).
 The JavaScript Flic4SMIP module should be running and sending Flic Button click events to the SMIP as configured there.
 However, ...

-... using the Flick phone app you can remove buttons and add buttons at will.
+... using the Flic phone app you can remove buttons and add buttons at will.
 You can discover new button click events in the SMIP and configure them to do a variety of actions and target any attribute in your model.

 Go click!!!